hmcts/ops-runbooks/network/palos/connecting.md

 1. Connect to the [HMCTS VPN](https://portal.platform.hmcts.net/)..
 2. Retrieve the url of the Palo VM you want to connect to via the 'Virtual machines' section below.
-3. (skip in production which is SSO enabled) Retrieve the admin password from the `hmcts-infra-dmz-prod-int` key vault.
+3. (skip in production which is SSO enabled) Retrieve the admin password from the relevant key vault:

     ```
     # Non production